-August 5, 2019 – T-Systems is now speeding up towards a mobile future: since March, the ICT provider has been participating in the Startup Autobahn, Europe's largest innovation platform.
-Currently, 27 companies and hundreds of startups are contributing their broad expertise to jointly developing even better processes and new products for the future of mobility, production, and companies.
+27 January 2020 – T-Systems is now speeding up towards a mobile future: since March, the ICT provider has been participating in the STARTUP AUTOBAHN, Europe's largest innovation platform.
+Currently, 27 companies and hundreds of startups are contributing their broad expertise to jointly developing even better processes and new products for the future of mobility, production and companies.

-T-Systems' partnership with Startup Autobahn will initially run for three years.
-All players will benefit from the Telekom subsidiary's many years of experience in the automotive IT sector: in 2001, T-Systems emerged from the major customer segment of Deutsche Telekom and Daimler-IT (debis-Systemhaus).
+T-Systems' partnership with STARTUP AUTOBAHN will initially run for three years.
+All players benefit from the Telekom subsidiary's many years of experience in the automotive IT sector: In 2001, T-Systems emerged from the major customer segment of Telekom and Daimler-IT (debis-Systemhaus).
 Five years later, the IT subsidiary of Volkswagen (gedas) was added.
 Today, around 4,000 internal experts worldwide develop ICT solutions along the entire value chain of the automotive industry.
-They help T-Systems to accelerate the digitalization of the industry, particularly with their expertise in the areas of cloud and infrastructure, connectivity, digital services, and IT security.
-When it comes to the development of startups, the provider from the Deutsche Telekom Group can also contribute valuable expertise to the innovation platform: the Group's own incubator hub:raum has been in existence since 2012.
+They help T-Systems to accelerate the digitalization of the industry, particularly with their expertise in the areas of cloud and infrastructure, connectivity, digital services and IT security.
+When it comes to development, the provider from the Telekom Group can also contribute valuable expertise to the innovation platform: the Group's own incubator hub:raum has been in existence since 2012.
 And with its TechBoost program, Telekom is helping digital startups to expand.

-Our goal is to develop new services for connected and future autonomous driving.
+Our goal is to develop new services for networked and future autonomous driving.
 The startups provide us with fresh ideas.